decolab/martinezmolina_TBI_turbu_les_Hopf/README.md

 So far, we have presented the code to get the results in this paper.
 The visualization folder contains the Matlab and Python code that were used to create Figures 1-5 and FigS1.
 Note that the plots for FigS2 were obtained with the code in the lesion-masks folder.

-For any queries regarding the usage of this code, please feel free to contact me: noelia.martinezmolina@gmail.com
+For any queries regarding the adaptation of this code, please feel free to contact me: noelia.martinezmolina@gmail.com